ajrussell999/augmented_DHCP/README.md

 | 9 | 16 Bit Option (Bit 0: Urgency Bit 1-15: Reserve) |

 Internet service providers have different types of customers with different data bandwidth needs.
 Generally business customers require high data bandwidths than domestic customers.
-To cater for both sides of the business, ISPs install high bandwidth CPEs at business premises.
-The high bandwidth CPE use different software and therefore must be identified as a business CPE model in order to have the correct software credentials examined by the DHCP server, and for an IP address to be offered from a different IP address pool.
-An address pool being a range of IP addresses specified for a particular purpose, which in this case is business clients.
+To cater for both segments of their business, ISPs install high bandwidth CPEs at business premises.
+The high bandwidth CPEs use different software and therefore must be identified as a business CPE model in order to have the correct software credentials examined by the DHCP server, and for an IP address to be offered from a separate IP address pool.
+An address pool being a range of IP addresses specified for a particular purpose or type of client.

 The process by which the DHCP server differentiates between residential and business customers is illustrated with the flow diagram in Figure 1.